aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/htmlmetafileformat/_index.md

 public class HtmlMetafileFormat
 ```

-A utility class providing constants.
 Indicates the format in which metafiles are saved to HTML documents.
 ## Fields

 | Field | Description |